 Why People Leave Bad Reviews

-Okay, this may seem obvious—people leave bad reviews because they’re unhappy with your business, right?
-But let’s take a step back and talk about this a little bit more, because by understanding why people leave bad reviews, you can also understand how to prevent them.
+Okay, this may seem obvious—people leave negative reviews because they’re unhappy with your business, right?
+But let’s take a step back and talk about this a little bit more because by understanding why people leave bad reviews, you can also understand how to prevent them.

 You can avoid negative reviews by: